sarahzu/Configuration-System/README.md

 * https://github.com/sarahzu/Visual-Components-Testcase
 * https://github.com/sarahzu/Visual-Components-Testcase-2

-Alternatively, the following Github Repository contains visual components designed for the Post-fossil cities project, which also work with this application:
+Alternatively, the following Github Repository contains visual components designed for the Post-fossil cities project, which also work with this application.
+Because this Repository is a fork of a private Github Repository, it is set to private as well.
+Only authorised project members have access to it.
 * https://github.com/sarahzu/post_fossil_cities_visualizations

-Because this project is not open source, all mentioned Github Repositories are set to private.
-If you would like to have access to them, please contact me.

-If you use a private Github Repository and have not added your computer's ssh key to your Github account, the terminal running the API server will ask you about your accounts password two times on the general settings page while running the application:
-* after loading the general settings page (the program checks if a new pull is available in order to decide if the pull button should get enabled)
-* when you enter a new Github Repository and submit it

-Please enter your account credentials directly into the terminal in order to get access to the set Github Repository.

 ## Run the Test-case Environment
 This environment simulates the interface to the gameplay system and serves as a proof of concept.
 The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they were set in the configuration system.